AElfProject/aelf-learn/docs/advanced/multitoken.md

 ### 5. Approval

-AElf MultiToken's `Approval` function is a critical feature that allows users to grant permission to a designated spender, specifying the maximum amount of tokens the spender is authorized to transfer on their behalf.
-This functionality is particularly useful in scenarios where users want to delegate token management to third parties, such as decentralized applications (DApps) or smart contracts.
-The Approval operation involves updating the allowance mapping in the contract's state, establishing a clear record of authorized spenders and their corresponding token limits.
-This capability enhances the flexibility and security of token management within the AElf blockchain ecosystem.
+The `Approval` function in AElf MultiToken is a pivotal feature that empowers users to grant permission to a designated spender, defining the maximum amount of tokens the spender is authorized to transfer on their behalf.
+This functionality proves particularly valuable in scenarios where users aim to delegate token management to third parties, such as decentralized applications (DApps) or smart contracts.

+In the execution of the `Approval` operation, the contract dynamically updates the allowance mapping in its state.
+This process establishes a transparent record of authorized spenders along with their corresponding token limits.
+By doing so, the AElf MultiToken contract enhances the flexibility and security of token management within the broader AElf blockchain ecosystem, catering to diverse user needs and fostering a more robust and adaptable token management system.

 ```csharp
 public override Empty Approve(ApproveInput input)